Khoresh Aloo Esfenaj – Spinach and golden plum stew with lamb

 Khoresh Nokhodchie – Chickpea and lamb meatballs in tomato-mint sauce

-I seem to spend a lot of time thinking about Isfahan these days.
-So I started searching online and paging through cookbooks for inspiration to see what intriguing and tasty dish I could come up with to share.
-This is a simple Isfahani stew that once again has familiar elements such as lamb, chickpeas (in…
+I seem to spend a lot of time thinking about Isfahan these days, so I started searching online and paging through cookbooks for inspiration to see what intriguing and tasty dish I could come up with to share.
+I am pleased to introduce you to Khoresh Nokhodchi!
+This is a simple Isfahani stew that features…

 Khoresh Bademjan – Eggplant stew with chicken

-Khoresh Bademjan is a well-known, popular and respected dish that finds itself served frequently and proudly on a Persian table.
-Eggplant, otherwise known as the potato of Iran, is used in a variety of stews, Kuku (egg-based dishes), and layered rice dishes.
-The very special and unique ingredient in this dish is “Ghooreh”, which showcases…
+Khoresh Bademjan, eggplant stew with chicken is a well-known, popular, and respected dish that is frequently and proudly served on Persian tables.
+Eggplant, often referred to as the “potato of Iran,” is used in a variety of stews, kuku (egg-based dishes), and layered rice dishes.
+The unique and special ingredient in this eggplant stew is…

 This dish takes me way back to my childhood growing up in Tehran.
-I remember loving this dish for its flavor and simplicity, which clearly appealed to my teenage palate.
-A simple meatball dish with fried potatoes over steamed rice – how can you go wrong with that?
+I remember loving this dish for Its flavor and simplicity clearly appealed to my teenage palate.
+A simple meatball dish with fried potatoes over steamed rice—how can you go wrong with that?
+As I prepared this dish, I found myself struggling to…